-What you can do: The best defense is to find breast cancer as early as possible, when it is easier to treat.
-Finding breast cancer early is called ?early detection.?
+The best defense is to find breast cancer as early as possible, when it is easier to treat.
+Finding breast cancer early is called early detection.

-The American Cancer Society recommends the following for early detection: ?
-Women should have mammograms each year starting at age 40 and continuing for as long as they are in good health. ?
-A breast exam by a doctor or nurse should be part of a regular health exam and should be done at least every 3 years for women in their 20?s and 30?s and every year for women 40 and older. ?
-Women should report any breast change to a doctor right away.
-Breast self-exam (BSE) is an option for women starting in their 20?s.
+A breast exam by a doctor or nurse should be part of a regular health exam and should be done at least every 3 years for women in their 20's and 30's and every year for women 40 and older.

 The American Cancer Society recommends that some women- because of their family history, a genetic tendency, or certain other factors- be screened with MRI in addition to mammograms.
 The number of women who fall into this category is small- less than 2% of all the women in the United States.